 4. Clarify Form Field Labels and Provide Error Feedback

 Get to know Alaina, who works at a supermarket and has Down Syndrome.
 Her daily tasks include collecting orders and packaging products accordingly, so she needs to retrieve information from your app so she can dispatch each order correctly.
 What can you do to make her life easier?

 Every form field must have an adjacent label, so the user can clearly identify what it means and how to respond.
 In left-to-right languages, you must position the labels on top or the left side of the field, and the designer must avoid using excessive space between the label and the field to guarantee the relationship between the two pieces is evident.
 The exceptions are labels for checkboxes and radio buttons, usually positioned to the right side of the element.
 Error handling is a big deal and should alert the user when there is incorrect data entry, or something is missing, right there in context.
 Avoid waiting for the form submission moment to make field validations, or Alaina will get frustrated.

 5. Group Related Sections With Space and Headings

 Lara works as a senior accountant in an insurance company and has to circle through many product information pages in your app to give her clients the right responses even during quick phone calls.
 How can you display information in a way that helps her?

-You must display the information so it’s structured and seamless.
+You must display the information, so it’s structured in a way that facilitates understanding.
 Using two design principles like white space and proximity can relate pieces of content.
 Styling headings to group content help reduce clutter and make your application easy to scan and understand.
 On the other side, users benefit from having a clearer identified screen where sections are self-explanatory.

 6. Design With Different Viewports in Mind